-- 1. When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible. - If your stay is longer than overnight, you should try to have 120-volt electricity available.
-Minimize the use of electricity if a 120-volt power source is not available. - 3.
-Leave cabinet doors, wardrobes, and bed doors partially open to allow warm air to circulate around plumbing lines and fixtures.
+- 1. When parked in sub-freezing temperatures, make sure to keep a full supply of LPG and plug into an external AC power source whenever possible. - 2.
+If your stay is longer than overnight, you should try to have 120-volt electricity available.
+Minimize the use of electricity if a 120-volt power source is not available. - Leave cabinet doors, wardrobes, and bed doors partially open to allow warm air to circulate around plumbing lines and fixtures.
 Insulate and/or wrap your exterior water lines with heat tape.

-Drain and winterize all models if the water systems are not being used during winter traveling.
-Refer to Section 8 - Maintenance in this manual for winterizing instructions.
+Drain and winterize all models if the water systems are not being used during winter traveling; see Winterizing and Storage on page